Being 24 hours a day with someone for a long time is not easy.

 13. Book some activities where you will meet people:

 You can do so many things together.
-Like a food and wine tasting tour, tour guided, boat day experience, hiking group, dancing classes, cooking classes, and much more.
+Like a food and wine tasting tour, guided tours, boat day experience, hiking group, dancing classes, cooking classes, and much more.

 Joining one or more activities will make you meet people (locals and travellers), so you will have a chance to make new friends instead of being together only the two of you 24 hours a day.

 14. Plan some sports together:

 Do you like scuba diving, snorkelling, horseback riding, beach volley, bowling, hiking, skiing, tennis, or other sports?

 Do it together, then.
 It can be a fun activity and will also release some stress.